Eyelid Surgery (Blepharoplasty)

 - No. BOTOX® Cosmetic is designed to relax the muscles around the eyes, helping reduce the appearance of wrinkles.
 It cannot correct sagging or excess skin or reduce fatty tissue, which is the purpose of blepharoplasty.

 - How long do results last?

-- Results of eyelid surgery typically last many years, depending on a variety of individual factors.
+- Results of eyelid surgery last many years, depending on various individual factors.
 The effects, however, are not permanent.
-You can often extend the outcome by maintaining good health following surgery.
+Natural aging continues after the surgery.
+You can often extend the outcome by maintaining good general health following surgery, including sun protection.

 - Is there a specific age to consider blepharoplasty?

 - Anatomic indicators, not age, determine candidacy for eyelid surgery.
-We often see patients between the ages of 25 and 85 years of age requesting this procedure.
-As the rate people experience age and environmental effects can be highly individual, our cosmetic enhancement treatments are customized to suit each patient.
+We typically see patients between the ages of 30 and 85 years of age requesting this procedure.
+Our cosmetic surgeries around the eyes are customized to suit each patient.

 Eyelid Surgery Recovery

-Dr. Behmand will provide you with detailed post-operative instructions prior to your procedure.
-You should expect to take at least one week off work and avoid all strenuous activity for approximately four weeks following surgery.
-Dr. Behmand will let you know when it is appropriate to return to normal activities.
+Dr. Behmand will provide you with detailed post-operative instructions before your procedure.
+You should expect to take at least one week off work and avoid all strenuous activity, including exercise, for approximately four weeks following surgery.

-“Although it has only been two weeks since my operation, my results are phenomenal and exceeded my expectations!
-Words can not justify my feelings.
+“Although it has only been two weeks since my operation, my results are phenomenal and exceed my expectations!
+Words cannot justify my feelings.
 Thank you so much.”